automerge/automerge-classic/INTERNALS.md

 * `{ action: 'ins', obj: listId, key: elemId, elem: uint }`

-  The user inserted a new item into a list. `obj` is the UUID of the list object being modified. `key` is the ID of an existing element after which the new element should be inserted, or the string `'_head'` if the new element should be inserted at the beginning of the list. `elem` is an integer that is strictly greater than the `elem` value of any other element in this list at the time of insertion.
+  The user inserted a new item into a list or text object. `obj` is the UUID of the object being modified. `key` is the ID of an existing element after which the new element should be inserted, or the string `'_head'` if the new element should be inserted at the beginning of the list. `elem` is an integer that is strictly greater than the `elem` value of any other element in this list at the time of insertion.